Quickstart

 How to choose the right permission mode?

-ModeBehaviorUse CaseRisk Level
+ModeCLI FlagBehaviorUse CaseRisk Level

-NormalAsks confirmation for every sensitive actionDaily developmentLow
+default--permission-mode defaultAsks confirmation for every sensitive actionDaily developmentLow

-BypassExecutes everything without confirmationCI/CD and automated pipelinesHigh
+bypassPermissions--dangerously-skip-permissionsExecutes everything without confirmationCI/CD and automated pipelinesHigh

-# Normal mode (default)
+# Default mode

 claude

-# Plan mode - ideal for your first sessions
+# acceptEdits mode - for everyday development

 claude --permission-mode plan